mayadata-io/culture/job-roles/backend-engineer.md

 ## Responsibilities
 - Develop features and improvements to the MayaData Open Source and Enterprise products in a secure, well-tested, and performant way.
-- Keep tikets updated, make sure that they cover work being done.
+- Keep tickets updated, make sure that they cover work being done.
-- Owning a project/feature from concept to production, including proposal, discussion, execution, rollout plans, helping the support team to have good article/blog/doc, helping e2e team with test plans.
+- Owning a project/feature from concept to production, including proposal, discussion, execution, roll-out plans, helping the support team to have good article/blog/doc, helping e2e team with test plans.
 - Participate in the proper [code-reviews](/craft/code-review.md).
-- Collaborate with Users (Community and Customers), Product Management and other stakeholders within Engineering (Frontend, UX, etc.) to maintain a high bar for quality in a fast-paced, iterative environment.
+- Collaborate with Users (Community and Customers), Product Management and other stakeholders within Engineering (frontend, UX, etc.) to maintain a high bar for quality in a fast-paced, iterative environment.
 - Advocate for improvements to product usability, quality, security, and performance.
 - Solve technical problems of moderate scope and complexity.
 - Craft code that meets industry and open source standards for style, maintainability, and best practices for a high-scale Data Center platform and tools.
 Maintain and advocate for these standards through code review.